Michael Ynoa: Oakland Athletics

-Ynoa signed with the Oakland Athletics of Major League Baseball (MLB) for the amount of $4.25 million, setting a new record for the A's organization after lefty pitcher Mark Mulder was signed for 3.2 million in 1998.
+Ynoa signed with the Oakland Athletics of Major League Baseball (MLB) for $4.25 million, setting a new record for the A's organization after lefty pitcher Mark Mulder was signed for 3.2 million in 1998.
 Ynoa was named the "Number One" and the "crown jewel" in the "Best Latino Prospects of 2008."
 Ynoa was said to be the most impressive Latin American player prospect since Félix Hernández in 2002.
 Two MLB teams (Cincinnati Reds, Texas Rangers) "reportedly offered Ynoa about $5 million."
 It was reported that Ynoa signed with Oakland after a deal fell through with the New York Yankees.
 The Yankees reportedly broke off talks with Ynoa after agent Adam Katz sought to renegotiate a handshake agreement with the club.

-In August 2010, after pitching nine innings in the Arizona League, Ynoa underwent Tommy John surgery.
+In August 2010, after pitching nine innings in the Arizona League, Ynoa underwent Tommy John surgery, causing him to miss the 2011 campaign.
+He returned to action in 2012 with the rookie-level Arizona League Athletics and Low-A Vermont Lake Monsters.
+In 14 appearances (12 starts) for the two affiliates, Ynoa struggled to a 1-4 record and 6.46 ERA with 25 strikeouts across 30 2/3 innings pitched.
 Ynoa's contract was selected by the Athletics on November 20, 2012, and he was added to the 40-man roster.

+Ynoa split the 2013 campaign between the Single-A Beloit Snappers and High-A Stockton Ports.
+In 22 appearances (21 starts) for the two affiliates, he posted a combined 3-3 record and 3.69 ERA with 68 strikeouts and one save across 75 2/3 innings pitched.
+Ynoa returned to Stockton for the 2014 season, compiling a 4-2 record and 5.52 ERA with 64 strikeouts in 45 2/3 innings pitched across 31 games.

 Chicago White Sox

-After the 2014 season, the Athletics traded Ynoa and Jeff Samardzija to the Chicago White Sox in exchange for Marcus Semien, Chris Bassitt, Rangel Ravelo, and Josh Phegley.
+On December 9, 2014, the Athletics traded Ynoa and Jeff Samardzija to the Chicago White Sox in exchange for Marcus Semien, Chris Bassitt, Rangel Ravelo, and Josh Phegley.
+He made 28 appearances for the High-A Winston-Salem Dash in 2015, registering an 0-2 record and 2.61 ERA with 40 strikeouts and six saves over 38 innings of work.

+Ynoa began the 2016 season with the Double-A Birmingham Barons, and was promoted to the Triple-A Charlotte Knights after three scoreless appearances.
+In 18 appearances for Charlotte, Ynoa logged a 1-3 record and 4.56 ERA with 20 strikeouts and four saves.

-On June 14, 2016, the White Sox promoted Ynoa to the major leagues.
+On June 14, 2016, the White Sox promoted Ynoa to the major leagues for the first time.
 In 45 games over the 2016-2017 seasons, Ynoa compiled a 2-0 record, with a 4.42 ERA in 59 innings.
 He was released on March 15, 2018.